-The buy analyst’s success is measured based on the number of profitable recommendations that he makes, with the aim being to buy low and sell high.
+The buy-side analyst’s success is measured based on the number of profitable recommendations that he makes, with the aim being to buy low and sell high.
 They earn commissions and bonuses on every successful investment.

 Buy-Side LBO Models

 Below is an example of a financial model used in an LBO transaction.
 There are many types of financial models, and LBOs are just one of them.

 To learn more, browse CFI’s financial modeling courses.

-In a leveraged buyout, there is a sell side and a buy side.
-The sell side entities comprise brokerage firms such as investment banks, stockbrokers, and market makers.
-They keep track of stocks and the performance of various companies which they analyze, and come up with research reports.
+In a leveraged buyout, there is a sell-side and a buy-side.
+The sell-side entities comprise brokerage firms such as investment banks, stockbrokers, and market makers.
+They keep track of stocks and the performance of various companies, which they analyze, and generate research reports.
 The reports are usually made available to the public.
 The LBO buy-side entities take up these reports to do their own analysis and make recommendations to their seniors.
 Buy-side entities take speculative positions and aim to gain from market movements and accruals.

 Use the resources listed below to learn more about the buy-side vs. sell-side in M&A.

 CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification, designed to transform anyone into a world-class financial analyst.
 To learn more and advance your career, these supplemental CFI resources will be helpful: